Chickenkeeper/mini-backup/README.md

 mini-backup expects two arguments:

-1. A path to a text file containing a list of full paths to files and/or folders to back up
+1. A path to a text file containing a list of paths to files and/or folders to back up
 2. A path to a folder where the backup will be created

 ## Behaviour